jakoberpf/zelos-bootstrap/README.md

 - [zelos-installer](https://github.com/jakoberpf/zelos-installer)
 - [zelos-configuration](https://github.com/jakoberpf/zelos-configuration)

-All resources are part of the oracle free tier (although multiple accounts from my wife and my brother where used).
+All resources can be part of the oracle free tier.
 Terraform is used for creating all OCI resources and a bash script will setup a peering connections between the VPCs.
 Afterwards `kubespray` is used for creating the Kubernetes cluster itself.
 I am still working on making everything configurable and plug-able, but the idea is that this could be a boilerplate or template for a *free* kubernetes cluster in the cloud with actually usable resources.
 To my knowledge this does not break any `Term of Use` of Oracle since its actually just one account per individual, as long it is not used for production purposes.

 ## Guide